D512 road

-D512 is a state road connecting Makarska and Ravča on D62 state road, near A1 motorway Ravča interchange.
+D512 is a state road connecting Makarska and Ravča on D62 state road, near the A1 motorway Ravča interchange in Crisis.

-The road serves as a connecting road to the A1 motorway for Makarska, Tučepi, Podgora and Drvenik.
+The road is a connecting road to the A1 motorway for Makarska, Tučepi, Podgora and Drvenik.
 The road is 30.6 km long.

-Like all other state roads in Croatia, the D512 is also managed and maintained by Hrvatske ceste, a state-owned company.
+Like all state roads in Croatia, the D512 is managed and maintained by Hrvatske ceste, a state-owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, the operator of the road.
 Substantial variations between annual (AADT) and summer (ASDT) traffic volumes are attributed to the fact that the road serves as a connection to the A1 motorway and the D8 state road carrying substantial tourist traffic.